Meet the New Morning-After Pill Brand That Wants To Make Buying Emergency Contraception Shame-Free

-Consisting of the same active ingredient as many morning-after pills already on the market (1.5mg of levonorgestrel, an FDA-approved synthetic progestin), Julie launched September 28 in 4,500 Walmart stores, as well as on walmart.com and juliecare.co for $42, where additional stock will be available by the end of the month.
+Consisting of the same active ingredient as many morning-after pills already on the market (1.5mg of levonorgestrel, an FDA-approved synthetic progestin), Julie launched in September 2022 in 4,500 Walmart stores, as well as on walmart.com and juliecare.co for $42.
 Its price point makes it more expensive than generic options, which start as low as $11, but cheaper than most brand-name competitors, which clock in around $50.
 Its true innovation, though, is in its packaging, both literally and in terms of the work that the brand is doing to destigmatize shopping for emergency contraception in the first place.

 “So many people are buying emergency contraception every day, and they’re experiencing this terrible customer journey,” says Amanda Johnson, the co-creator of Mented Cosmetics who co-founded Julie with Julie Schott and Brian Bordainick, co-founders of skin-care brand Starface.
 “You wake up, you realize that you need it, so you Google it and try to cobble together the information you find, or you go immediately to the drugstore, and then there’s this walk of shame.
 It’s like, ‘Everybody knows that my plans failed, and the pharmacist is judging me and the cashier is judging me, and I can't wait to get to the car and take this pill already.’”